-With food allergies, the body triggers an attack against the problem food, resulting in immediate symptoms such as itching, swelling and hives.
-For many, more severe symptoms occur such as trouble breathing and swallowing, a drop in blood pressure and loss of consciousness.
+With food allergies, the body triggers attack mode when a problem food is eaten, resulting in immediate symptoms such as itching, swelling and hives.
+For many individuals, more severe symptoms occur such as trouble breathing and swallowing, a drop in blood pressure and loss of consciousness.
 Death can and does occur.
-While any food can cause a reaction, 90% of all reactions are from eight foods: milk, wheat, eggs, soy, fish, shellfish, nuts and peanuts.
+While any food can cause a reaction, 90 percent of all reactions are from eight foods: milk, wheat, eggs, soy, fish, shellfish, nuts and peanuts.

-People with food allergies must avoid the offending foods, even miniscule amounts.
-A past exposure may have been mild, but future contact with the allergen can result in a stronger and, potentially life-threatening, response.
+People with food allergies must avoid the offending foods, even in small amounts.
+A past exposure may have been mild but future contact with the allergen can result in a stronger and potentially life-threatening response.

-Celiac disease is an autoimmune disorder in which the body's immune system elicits an attack on the intestines when gluten is eaten.
-While the symptoms are not immediately life-threatening, they can be quite debilitating.
+Celiac disease is an autoimmune disorder in which the body's immune system causes an attack on the intestines when gluten is eaten.
+While the symptoms are not immediately life-threatening, they can be devastating.
 Continuous exposure to gluten can result in serious long-term health conditions, even for those who don't experience outward symptoms.

 Non-Celiac Gluten Sensitivity

 Non-celiac gluten sensitivity (also known as gluten sensitivity) is neither an allergic nor autoimmune response.
 The symptoms often overlap with those of celiac disease, but something different is going on in the body.
-While symptoms negatively affect quality of life, the intestines are not damaged and we don't know yet if there are long-term health consequences to eating gluten.
+Symptoms negatively affect quality of life and recent research suggests the intestines may also be damaged.

 Because we don't know if there are long-term health consequences to continuous exposure, individuals with gluten sensitivity make their own decisions about what kind of gluten-free diet they wish to follow.
 Some choose to completely avoid gluten, while others may be more lenient in their efforts to avoid risk of cross-contact.